cyberbotics/webots/docs/reference/robot-window-plugin.md

     "image": "data:image/jpg;base64," + <data>
  }```

-The `wbu_default_robot_window_set_images_max_size` function sets the maximum image size used to send rendering devices' image from the controller to the robot window.
+The `wbu_default_robot_window_set_images_max_size` function sets the maximum size for the images of rendering devices sent from the controller to the robot window.
 If the size of an image is bigger than the maximum size, then the image is scaled down before it is appended to the update message.